Vortex coronagraph: History and usage

 A vortex coronograph was used on the Keck Observatory by 2017.
-The VC was installed on infrared camera at Keck, and allowed bodies to be viewed 2–3 times closer to a parent star than before.
+The VC was installed on an infrared camera at Keck, and allowed bodies to be viewed 2–3 times closer to a parent star than before.
 HIP 79124 B was imaged at a distance of 23 astronomical units from its host star with a vortex coronograph on the Keck telescope, and it was called a brown dwarf.
 Next generation VCs are able to dim multiple sources of light.
 It will be thus possible to use them to image planets around multi-star systems.